What is in this leaflet

 Your doctor may want to take special precautions in that case.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and Gilmat may interfere with each other.
 These include many medicines that are eliminated from the body through the liver: